-Step 3 (calculation of downstream fault current).
+Step 3.
+Calculation of downstream fault current:

 Because the feeder of the active distribution network is radial, the traditional iterative method for power flow analysis has poor convergence in the active distribution network.
 Therefore, the improved trapezoidal iteration method is used to calculate the fault current of the radial power distribution system.
-As shown in Figure 5, the fault distance in the circuit is m, and then the downstream circuit of the fault point is analyzed.
+As shown in Figure 5, this figure illustrates the fault distance in the circuit which is m and then analyzes the downstream circuit of the fault point.
 Assume that the system load is constant impedance during the fault and DER is the current source.
 The current is measured by the installed synchronous current device, and the downstream fault current value is obtained by an improved trapezoidal iteration method.
-This method has two processes: forward and backward [30].
+This method has two processes: forward and backward [31].